 part of a planning process under the Planning and Environment Act 1987.
 The document must not be used for any purpose which may breach any copyright.
-413 ESPLANADE, LAKES ENTRANCE MARSHALL DAY Acoustics ENVIRONMENTAL NOISE ASSESSMENT Rp 018 20200693 | 2 June 2023 Printed 16/11/2023
+413 ESPLANADE, LAKES ENTRANCE MARSHALL DAY Acoustics ENVIRONMENTAL NOISE ASSESSMENT Rp 018 20200693 | 2 June 2023

-This copied document is made available for the sole purpose of enabling its consideration and review as part of/a planning process under the process under the process and Environment Act 1987.
-The good must not be used for any purpose which may breach any copyright.
+This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Proming and Environment Act 1987.
+The gocument must not be used for any purpose which may breach any copyright.